 Found on Fall For DIY

-We all want to look our best, but the news regarding all the chemicals and additives in cosmetics is a little scary.
+We all want to look our best, but the amount of chemicals and additives in cosmetics is a little scary.
 Whip up some of your own and counter the market with a healthier alternative.
-This idea does take a little more time and effort with recipes and containers for all your beautifying products, but if you manage to deliver the goods that benefit and help people feel pretty, you could have a whole new venture.
+This idea does take a little more time and effort with recipes and containers for all your beautifying products, but if you manage to deliver the goods that benefit and help people feel pretty with natural products, you could create a whole new venture.

 Inspiration: How To Make Lip Balm and Turn It Into a Business